Spartathlon: Race

-The Spartathlon is usually held around late September.
+The Spartathlon is usually held around late September to roughly coincide with the date of the Battle of Marathon.
 Runners have 36 hours to run 246 km, roughly the equivalent of six consecutive marathons, between Athens and Sparti, the site of ancient Sparta.
 Runners have to deal with the Greek heat in the day, the cold of the night, and the mountainous terrain.
 There are 75 checkpoints along the way, where runners are disqualified for safety reasons if they fail to meet time cut-offs.
 Many runners have crews that support them during the race, such as helping them resupply at the checkpoints.
 Any non-finishers are picked up by a bus and taken to Sparta together.

 The race begins at 7:00 am, roughly when dawn breaks, at the foot of the Acropolis of Athens, near the Odeon of Herodes Atticus and the Agora of Athens.
 The runners head westwards and the first major checkpoint is at 80 km, at the Corinth Canal on the Isthmus of Corinth that connects the Peloponnese to mainland Greece.
 Runners then proceed to the site of ancient Corinth.

 Runners ascend the 1200 m high Sangas mountain pass on Mount Parthenion, and then descend towards Tegea, which is about 200 km from the start of the race.
 According to Herodotus, Pheidippides had a vision of Pan at Tegea, in what may be the first recorded case of exercise-induced hallucination.
 The rest of the race is a 50 km downhill segment to the town of Sparta.

 The end of the race is a statue of Leonidas I, the Spartan king who died at the Battle of Thermopylae fighting the Persians ten years after Marathon, which is placed at the end of the main street in Sparta.
 Runners who finish the race receive a laurel wreath and water from schoolgirls dressed in chitons, and have access to medical tents.
 The national anthem of the winner is also played.

 No monetary award is given to any of the finishers, but winning the race is considered prestigious and generates publicity that is helpful in attracting sponsors.
 Unlike Pheidippides, none of the runners have to make the return run back to Athens.